brochington/declarity/README.md

 -

-So why just use React?
+So why not just use React?
 - YOU define the way your code interacts with whatever API you want.
--

 ```javascript